jaredpalmer/typescript/README.md

 ## Style

-0. Use prettier and tslint.
+0. Use prettier and tslint/eslint.
 1. Use arrow functions over anonymous function expressions.
 1. Only surround arrow function parameters when necessary. <br />For example, `(x) => x + x` is wrong but the following are correct:
     1.  `x => x + x`